-- 1. Baptised Catholic children who are in the care of the Local Authority (looked after children). - Baptised Catholic children living in the designated Parishes of St. Ambrose Barlow, St. Joseph's, Sacred Heart - Atherton, Sacred Heart - Leigh, Holy Family, XII Apostles, Our Lady of the Rosary, St. Richard's and St. Gabriel's. - 3.
+- 1. Baptised Catholic children who are in the care of the Local Authority (looked after children). - Baptised Catholic children living in the designated Pastoral Areas of St. Edmund Arrowsmith and St. Margaret Clitherow (formerly the parishes of St. Ambrose Barlow, St. Joseph's, Sacred Heart - Atherton, Sacred Heart - Leigh, Holy Family, XII Apostles, Our Lady of the Rosary, St. Richard's and St. Gabriel's). - 3.
 Baptised Catholic children who have a brother or sister at the school at the time of likely admission.
 This includes full, half or step-brothers and sisters, foster brothers and sisters and children who are living at the same address and are part of the same family unit. - 4.
 Baptised Catholic children living in other Catholic parishes. - 5.
 Children who are in the care of the Local Authority (looked after children) other than Catholic - 6.
 Children who are other than Catholic who have a brother or sister at the school at the time of likely admission.
 This includes full, half or step-brothers and sisters, foster brothers and sisters and children who are living at the same address and are part of the same family unit. - 7.
-Children from other Christian denominations.
-Proof of Baptism in the form of a Baptismal certificate or confirmation that the applicant is a member of their Faith community from an appropriate Faith Leader is required.
-Priority will be given to students attending the 8 Catholic primary schools in the Leigh Deanery.
-(See Category 2).
+Children demonstrating a commitment to other Christian denominations.
+Providing evidence of either Baptism; in the form of a Baptismal Certificate or confirmation that the applicant is a member of their faith community from an appropriate faith leader or commitment evidenced by attendance at a faith school at the time of application.

+Priority will be given to students attending the 8 Catholic Primary Schools within the two Pastoral Areas (see Category 2 above).